 - Stir in the yogurt and cook on low heat for about 10 minutes.

-- Place in serving bowl and garnish with julienned ginger, cilantro and green chilies.
+- Place in serving bowl and garnish with reserve julienned ginger, cilantro and green chilies.